 Pipe And Scudamore At The Double

-One interesting fact about the opening 15 editions of this race is just how open it has been in terms of the variety of trainers and jockeys to have come home in front.
-As of 2019 only one trainer and one jockey have landed the prize on more than once occasion.
+One interesting fact about the opening 16 editions of this race is just how open it has been in terms of the variety of trainers and jockeys to have come home in front.
+As of 2020 only two trainers and one jockey have landed the prize on more than once occasion.

-Teaming up with Grands Crus in 2010 and Gevrey Chambertin in 2013, it is the trainer-jockey combo of David Pipe and Tom Scudamore who hold the narrowest of leads in the respective trainer and jockey tables for the race.
+Teaming up with David Pipe onboard Grands Crus in 2010 and Gevrey Chambertin in 2013, Tom Scudamore holds the narrowest of leads in the jockey tables for the race.